Leaf Garland Templates Mozaic Studio

 Vintage Page Leaf Banner

-• Your finished Acorn & Leaf leaves and acorns
+• Your finished leaves and acorns from the Acorn & Leaf Templates

 • Our free pennant template and a sheet of card stock